Novartis highlights scientific advances with Kisqali, iptacopan, Scemblix and YTB323 data at SABCS and ASH

 About Novartis

-Novartis is reimagining medicine to improve and extend people’s lives.
-We deliver high-value medicines that alleviate society’s greatest disease burdens through technology leadership in R&D and novel access approaches.
-In our quest to find new medicines, we consistently rank among the world’s top companies investing in research and development.
-About 108,000 people of more than 140 nationalities work together to bring Novartis products to nearly 800 million people around the world.
-Find out more at https://www.novartis.com
+Located in East Hanover, NJ Novartis Pharmaceuticals Corporation – an affiliate of Novartis – is reimagining medicine to improve and extend people's lives.
+We deliver high-value medicines that alleviate society's greatest disease burdens through technology leadership in R&D and novel access approaches.
+In our quest to find new medicines, we consistently rank among the world's top companies investing in research and development.
+Novartis employs nearly 14,500 people in the United States.
+For more information, please visit https://www.novartis.us

 For questions about the site or required registration, please contact media.relations@novartis.com.